Green-Software-Foundation/sci/Software_Carbon_Intensity/Appendix_A.md

 	5) Open Source or Closed Source Framework SDKs
 	6) Serverless applications

-From a pure monitoring perspective of the SRE metric , doing it on server based workloads in the above list may be the first step .
-For e.g Web based multi-tier applications have either Virtual machines or EC2s connecting to APIs and databases and hence we can monitor the Operational emissions of these server components.
-Similarly we can calculate the metric for backend server APIs and serverless components of the Mobile and desktop apps.
+From a pure monitoring perspective of the SRE metric, doing it on server based workloads in the above list may be the first step.
+For e.g. web-based, multi-tier applications have Virtual Machines connecting to APIs and databases and hence we can monitor the `Operational Emissions` of these server components.
+Similarly, we can calculate the metric for backend server APIs and serverless components of mobile and desktop apps.

 There would be challenges however in doing the same for desktop devices and mobile platforms as the emissions calculations would need to know at a rough level the total number of  mobile devices or desktops , their types etc to calculate roughly the value for the desktop apps.
 Hence for the first release of specifications, we can propose that monitoring will be for a subset of the above workloads i.e for workloads which have majorly server components.